Today I’m sharing my top sunburn hacks with simple sunburn treatment to soothe your skin if you’ve been unfortunate enough to get sunburnt!

 But along with all the great stuff, there’s something we all dread as the sun comes out and winter becomes a distant memory: sunburn.

 Of course, we do all that we can to prevent it.
 We wear sun cream, we stay in the shade, we invest in those big, glamorous, wide-brimmed hats to keep our faces protected.
-But sometimes, despite the best of intentions, accidents can happen.
+But sometimes, despite the best of intentions, accidents can happen and we end up getting sunburnt.

-If you do happen to get a sunburn this summer, here are 10 handy sunburn hacks to make sure you heal quickly and with as little pain – or peeling – as possible.
+If you do happen to get a sunburn this summer, here are 10 handy sunburn hacks and simple sunburn treatments to make sure you heal quickly and with as little pain – or peeling – as possible.

 10 Simple Sunburn Hacks